You are here:About>Education>Italian Language

 Italian Present Subjunctive Tense

 In Italian, though, the subjunctive tense is alive and flourishing, both in speaking and writing.
 Rather than stating facts, it expresses doubt, possibility, uncertainty, or personal feelings.
 It can also express emotion, desire, or suggestions.
-The table below provides examples of three regular verbs conjugated in the present subjunctive tense.

 Typical phrases that call for the subjunctive tense include: